Photoroom/datago/README.md

 ```

 ## Build a benchmark CLI
-`cargo run --release --  -h` to get all the information, should be fairly straightforward
+`Cargo run --release --  -h` to get all the information, should be fairly straightforward

 ## Run the rust test suite